SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Transmute Force

-You can enact your will on reality with special powers a number of times a day equal to your proficiency bonus.
+You can enact your will on reality with special powers a number of times a day equal to your proficiency bonus:
+• Constitution Saves: Use your Transmute Force to grant Superior Darkvision until the next long rest.
+• Elemental Resistance: Use your Transmute Force to grant resistance to acid, cold, fire, lightning, necrotic, poison and thunder damage until the end of your next long rest.
+• Fly: Use your Transmute Force to grant the ability of flight.
+• Heal: Use your Transmute Force to heal up to 6 targets.
+• Revive: Use your Transmute Force to revive a character within 1 minute of death.
+• Superior Darkvision: Use your Transmute Force to grant Superior Darkvision until the next long rest.

 ### Level 14